-Thanks to the ghost of Hartley Coleridge for encouraging me to do this interview and for assuming bodily form to conduct it in person.
-It took place in my attic, with Hartley seated by a round window sucking on a pipe; I perched on a ripped beanbag in the corner of the room, trying not to show how nervous I was.
+Thanks to the ghost of Hartley Coleridge for assuming bodily form to conduct this interview.
+It took place in my attic, with Hartley seated by a round window sucking on a pipe.
+I perched on an old beanbag in the corner of the room, trying not to show my nerves.

 HC: I imagine things have changed somewhat since my day, but I’m sure I won’t be the only reader curious as to how you found someone to publish your poems?

-WH: I’d been sending poems to Helena Nelson at HappenStance for years – possibly since 2013, though not consistently.
+WH: I sent poems to Helena Nelson at HappenStance for years – possibly since 2013, though not consistently.
 There was a two-and-a-half-year gap where, after finishing a Masters in poetry, the last thing I wanted to do was write poetry.

 The muse deserted you?

-My dad is English and my mum Indonesian.
-For a long time I’d thought of Indonesia’s culture and history as basically irrelevant to me, or to the Anglophone literary tradition I wanted to be part of (writers like you and your dad!).
+My dad is English and my mum Chinese Indonesian.
+For a long time I’d thought of Indonesia’s culture and history as basically cut off from me, or from the literary “tradition” I thought I wanted to be part of (writers like you and your dad).
 I had a minor crisis when I realised I couldn’t – for various reasons – write like that.

-I started reading into Indonesia’s history, yep, and thinking more about my own family.
-But I also went to the library and tried to read as widely and randomly as possible – the short stories of Pramoedya Ananta Toer, but also Robert Louis Stevenson’s letters, or Grundrisse, or Robin Blackburn’s Overthrow of Colonial Slavery, 1776-1848…
+I started reading into Indonesia’s history, and thinking more about my own family.
+But I also went to the library and tried to read as widely and randomly as possible – the short stories of Pramoedya Ananta Toer, but also Grundrisse, or Robin Blackburn’s Overthrow of Colonial Slavery, 1776-1848.

 I didn’t get very far.
-But eventually I reached the point where I could look back on the mountain village of poetry, which had once felt claustrophobic and restrictive, from a distance.
-The surrounding white wilderness was visible, along with a ski-lift, and a patch of grass where a goat and small child clonked along a muddy path.
+But eventually I reached the point where I could look back on the mountain village of poetry from a distance.
+It had once felt claustrophobic and restrictive.
+Now the surrounding white wilderness was visible, along with a ski-lift, and a patch of grass where a goat and small child clonked along a muddy path.
 I could see myself.